Cyber City Gurgaon: Infrastructure

-Cyber Greens, a LEED Platinum Certified building, is spread across an area of 0.91 mn sq. ft.
-The complex constitutes five blocks each, scaling to 11-19 stories.
-Located just off National Highway-8 at the entrance of Gurugram, it is well connected to domestic and international airports, rapid metro, 16-lane Raghavendra Marg and walkways.
+Cyber Greens, a LEED Platinum Certified building, is spread across an area of 910000 sqft.
+The complex comprises five blocks, each ranging from 11 to 19 storeys.
+Located just off National Highway-48 at the entrance to Gurugram, it is well connected to domestic and international airports, the rapid metro, the 16-lane Raghavendra Marg, and walkways.

-Cyber-Hub

-Cyber Hub is a massive courtyard within Cyber City and is considered as a hub of food and beverages in Gurugram.
-The DLF Cyber Hub, which was opened in 2013, has an area of about 400000 sqft, with cafes, restaurants, pubs, a standup comedy venue, The people & co., and a Broadway style theatre.
-There is an open-air amphitheater that plays host to weekend cultural & art shows and rock concerts.
+Cyber Hub is a massive courtyard within Cyber City and is considered a hub of food and beverages in Gurugram.
+The DLF Cyber Hub, opened in 2013, spans about 400000 sqft and houses various clothing brands such as Decathlon, Marks & Spencer, Nike, Skechers, The Body Shop, Chumbak, and Uniqlo, as well as a large bookshop called The Crossword.
+The Cyber Hub Complex also includes a KIA Motors dealership.
+It contains food outlets such as Domino's, The Big Chill, Nando's, Haldiram's, Yeti, Farzi Cafe, The Wine Co, Yum Yum Cha, Tablespoon, etc. as well as a stand-up comedy venue, The People & Co., and a Broadway-style theatre.
+There is an open-air amphitheatre that hosts weekend cultural & art shows and rock concerts.